Bira/octopus-carnival/_drafts/giants/storm-giants.md

 The storm giant wields a Crackling Greatsword in combat (Reach 2 vs. AC) which does a mix of physical and lightning damage.
-The giant can sweep the sword in a wide arc (Cloe Burst 2 vs. AC; Recharge 6), damaging everyone it hits.
+The giant can sweep the sword in a wide arc (Close Burst 2 vs. AC; Recharge 6), damaging everyone it hits.
 It can also hurl thunderbolts (Ranged 10 vs. Reflex) for lightning and thunder damage.
 In addition to doing damage, they also push the target 3 squares and daze them (save ends) on a hit.